-The amended regulations apply for the financial years 2020/21 and 2021/22
+The amended regulations apply for the financial years 2020/21 and 2021/22.

-The signed draft 2020/21 accounts will be made available for public inspection on 9 July 2021.
+The signed draft 2021/22 accounts will be available for public inspection on 1 August 2022.
 The intention is to have the audited accounts published as soon as practicable, subject to external audit resources.

-I would like to take this opportunity to express my gratitude to all colleagues from the finance team and other services for their assistance in preparing these accounts, and for their support throughout the year in delivering the most challenging budget in recent times.
+I would like to take this opportunity to express my gratitude to all colleagues from the finance team and other services for their assistance in preparing these accounts, and for their support throughout the year.